September 6 Bari, Italy

 October 4 St. Anton-am-Arlberg, Austria

-Groovy John gives me a ride to St. Anton and when we arrive takes me straight to the Kegelbahn (bowling alley).
+Groovy John gives me a ride to St. Anton, a place he knows well as he spends a few months skiing there every winter.
+When we arrive, takes me straight to the Kegelbahn (bowling alley).
 It seems to be the place where all the local young people hang out and drink beer.
 I drink quite a lot of it and have only a hazy memory of a chubby little Austrian maiden named Veronika, who speaks not one word of English, but seems to be quite keen on foreigners.
 I also meet a strapping local lad who takes serious offence at foreigners consorting with local maidens and I narrowly escape getting my lights punched out.
 I meet Hubert Alber, a young ski instructor, whose family has a small farm just behind the Kegelbahn.

 John helps me to find a place to stay.
 I rent a room from Frau Falch, in a beautiful old traditional farmhouse, with low ceilings, wooden beams and geraniums in the window boxes.
 It also has no discernible source of heat and hot baths are available: nur bis Samstag (only on Saturdays).
 My new friend, Hubert, has a line on a job for me.
 The ski school that he works for is building a new T-bar lift and they will hire me to dig trenches.
 I can start tomorrow.
 It only pays 80 cents an hour but it is very cheap to live here.
 I am only paying 25 schillings per day (about US$1.00) for my room and beer is practically free.